0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 or a front-end you will often need to run your own reader node.
 When parties query the same reader, it slows down.
 Run your own reader to avoid this.

 !!!
-Warning "You must complete this requirements before you can continue"
+Warning "You must complete this requirement before you can continue"
     - Get a [VPS](../pbc-fundamentals/dictionary.md#vps) with that fulfill the [minimum specifications](start-running-a-node.md)

 ## Secure your [VPS](../pbc-fundamentals/dictionary.md#vps)